hawkchen/exercise-maker/readme.md

 ```

-If I have to create these exercise files manually, it's hard to maintain when I modify my original code in the future.
+If I have to create these exercise files manually, it's hard to maintain when the original code changes in the future.
 So I need a way to automatically produce the exercise files.